p4irin/azp-agent-python-build-tools/README.md

 # Install Python build tools on an Azure Pipelines self-hosted agent

 To build and test an application on different versions of Python you need to install them when using a self-hosted agent with Azure Pipelines.
 Most of everything else you need can be installed with pip.
-When installed on a self-hosted agent you can use the UsePythonVersion@0 in your Azure pipeline as you would with a Microsoft hosted agent.
+When installed on a self-hosted agent you can use the UsePythonVersion@0 task in your Azure pipeline as you would with a Microsoft hosted agent.
 Installation is required as UsePythonVersion@0 doesn't support automatic downloading of missing Python versions on self-hosted agents.

 ## Stack